Types of accommodation

 The islands and accommodation in the hotspots

-Immediately after the launch of the EU-Türkiye Statement on 20 March 2016, Reception and Identification Centres (RIC) –the so-called “hotspot” facilities– were transformed into closed detention facilities due to a practice of blanket detention of all newly arrived persons.[42]
-Following criticism by national and international organisations and actors, as well as due to the limited capacity to maintain and run closed facilities on the islands with a large population,[43] this practice was largely abandoned shortly afterwards.
-As a result, before the COVID-19 pandemic and the subsequent establishment of the new CCACs, islands RICs were mainly operating as open reception centres, albeit similar to mainland camps.
+Immediately after the launch of the EU-Türkiye Statement on 20 March 2016, Reception and Identification Centres (RIC) –the so-called “hotspot” facilities– were transformed into closed detention facilities due to a practice of blanket detention of all newly arrived persons.[20]
+Following criticism by national and international organisations and actors, as well as due to the limited capacity to maintain and run closed facilities on the islands with a large population,[21] this practice was largely abandoned shortly afterwards.
+As a result, before the COVID-19 pandemic and the subsequent establishment of the new CCACs, islands RICs were mainly operating as open reception centres, similar to mainland camps (with the exception of mainland RICs of Orestiada, Diavata and Malakasa).

-In March 2020, following the breakout of the global COVID-19 pandemic, those residing in RICs and camps became subject to disproportionate restrictions of their freedom of movement in the context of measures aimed at restricting the spread of the COVID-19 pandemic.[44]
-These restrictions have continued being renewed up to December 2022, even though restrictive measures in the context of the pandemic had largely stopped being applied for the rest of the population.
+In March 2020, following the breakout of the global COVID-19 pandemic, those residing in RICs and camps became subject to disproportionate restrictions of their freedom of movement in the context of measures aimed at restricting the spread of the virus.[22]
+These restrictions continued being renewed up to 27 March 2023,[23] even though restrictive measures in the context of the pandemic had largely stopped being applied to the rest of the population.[24]

-Following a controversial press briefing on the Government’s operational plan for responding to the refugee issue, on 20 November 2019,[46] it was announced that the island RICs would be transformed into Closed Reception and Identification Centres that would simultaneously function as Pre-Removal Detention Centres and which would have a capacity of at least 18,000 places.
-The announcements inter alia raised serious concerns and were condemned by a wide array of actors, including members of the European Parliament – who addressed an open letter to the Justice and Home Affairs Council – the CoE Commissioner for Human Rights,[47] as well as GCR and other civil society actors,[48] and local communities in Greece, who have on several occasions continued to display their opposition to the creation of new centres on the islands.[49]
+Following a controversial press briefing on the Government’s operational plan for responding to the refugee issue, on 20 November 2019,[25] it was announced that the island RICs would be transformed into Closed Reception and Identification Centres that would simultaneously function as Pre-Removal Detention Centres and which would have a capacity of at least 18,000 places.
+The announcements inter alia raised serious concerns and were condemned by a wide array of actors, including members of the European Parliament – who addressed an open letter to the Justice and Home Affairs Council – the CoE Commissioner for Human Rights,[26] as well as GCR and other civil society actors,[27] and local communities in Greece, who have on several occasions continued to display their opposition to the creation of new centres on the islands and the containment of asylum applicants there.[28]

 More precisely, the figures reported by the National Coordination Centre for Border Control, Immigration and Asylum, under the Ministry of Citizen Protection, were as follows:

-Island RICs & Closed-Controlled Centres MoMA UAM accommodation Other facilities
+Island Closed-Controlled Centres MoMA UAM accommodation Other facilities

 Nominal capacity Occupancy Nominal capacity Occupancy Nominal capacity Occupancy Nominal capacity Occupancy